Project Waler: Subsequent IFV project

 In 2018, tenders were sought for IFVs to replace the M113s.
 The Australian Government initially planned to acquire up to 450 of these vehicles, with the majority being built in Australia.
 The IFVs are expected to be much heavier, better armed and more strongly protected than the M113s.

 The number of IFVs to be purchased was cut to 300 in mid-2022 to reduce the program's cost, which is expected to be the most expensive ever undertaken for the Army.
-A decision on the type of IFV to be purchased was originally scheduled for 2022, but has been delayed until 2023 to align with the Defence Strategic Review that will be completed in March that year.
-The ABC reported in October 2022 that there is speculation that the project may be cancelled due to its cost.
+A decision on the type of IFV to be purchased was originally scheduled for 2022, but was delayed until 2023 to align with the Defence Strategic Review that was completed in March that year.
+The ABC reported in October 2022 that there was speculation that the project may be cancelled due to its cost.
+In April 2023 the government decided to reduce the number of IFVs to 129 to free up funding for other defence priorities.
+This will be sufficient to equip a single mechanised battalion.
+It was announced in July 2023 that the AS21 Redback had been selected, with deliveries to begin in 2027.
+These IFVs will be built in Australia.